daostack/arc.js_legacy/README.md

 Create a DAO using the DAOstack `Controller` contract by passing `false` for `universalController`.

+For more information about choosing between Universal an Single Controller, see [this article](https://daostack.github.io/arc/generated_docs/controller/UController/#universal-vs-single-controller).

 ```javascript
 const newDao = await DAO.new({
   name: "My New DAO",